Home Water Filtration and Purification Buyer's Guide

 Reverse Osmosis filter

 Reverse osmosis will remove lead, fluoride, chromium, mercury, asbestos, pesticides, chlorine, pharmaceuticals, and more.
 It removes so many contaminants that some experts think it’s overkill.
-Drinking water with such low mineral content can strip necessary minerals from your body.
+Drinking water with such low mineral content can strip necessary minerals from your body

 Bacteria and viruses are among the few contaminants that reverse osmosis doesn’t remove effectively.
 However, some reverse osmosis systems include a UV component to kill even these organisms.

-arrow Shop All Water Filtration Products
+Shop Water Filtration

 Water Purification